 The popularity of spray tanning has exploded over the last decade through the United States and the world.
-We have seen an increase in the number of spray tanning businesses, especially in our location community.
-The best thing about this business is the fact that you can get started quickly, and with the proper training, equipment and business expertise, you can start a successful business.
+We have seen an increase in the number of spray tanning businesses, especially in our local community.
+The best thing about this business is the fact that you can get started quickly, and with the proper spray tan training, equipment and business expertise, you can start a successful business.

 How to start a spray tanning business:

 You would be hard pressed to search your local community and not find a spray tan businesses with 3-5 miles of your home.

 With the increased popularity of spray tanning, over traditional tanning options, we have seen a lot of new business owners get started in the community.
 People that have never owned or operated their own business are now ordering their spray tan kits, taking training, and then launching their own business.
 It is great to see so many people following their dream and doing something that they love.
 The thing that is not so great is the fact that many of them have no background in business.

 This makes it extremely challenging for some people to create and sustain a business.

 When the times are good, they are great!
 However, when the slow season hits, we see a lot of businesses retreat and give up on their business.

 This guide is meant to help you create a strong business foundation from the start.
 In fact, this guide would be beneficial to any of the following: